 6. Check out spelling and grammar

 You’ve probably heard this tip a thousand times and are tired of it already, but it can’t be stressed enough.
-Having a well-written résumé isn’t only about showing that you’re “good with words”.
-In the time of autocorrect, having spelling mistakes indicates that you’re just being sloppy.
+Having a well-written resume isn’t only about showing that you’re “good with words”.
+In the time of auto correct, having spelling mistakes indicates that you’re just being sloppy.
 You didn’t bother to check that underlined word – which means you won’t bother with small details at work either.

 7. Small, fun details to get to know you

-The “hobbies” section of a résumé is often scoffed at and ignored.
+The “hobbies” section of a resume is often scoffed at and ignored.
 Are you practicing some fun activity in your free time?
 Do you like to paint or play an instrument?
 Don’t be afraid to share that.
 First of all, you might share that hobby with the recruiter or other people that are part of the company.
 And secondly, it makes you relatable.
 It shows that there is a real, interesting person behind the lines of text.
-That’s something which recruiters might tend to forget when shuffling through tons of résumé each day.
+That’s something which recruiters might tend to forget when shuffling through tons of resume each day.

 8. Special tip: IT recruiters – Skills rather than job titles